Lynching of Orion Anderson: Recent research

-An interpretive sign developed by the Northern Virginia Regional Park Authority (NOVA Parks) and the Loudon County Chapter of the NAACP, and placed at the site of the lynching in 2019, provides a different account of what led to the accusation.
+An interpretive sign developed by the Northern Virginia Regional Park Authority (NOVA Parks) and the Loudoun County Chapter of the NAACP, and placed at the site of the lynching in 2019, provides a different account of what led to the accusation.
 Fourteen-year-old May Leith had reported that she had been scared and chased by a person with a guano sack, a cloth bag used for fertilizer, over his head.
 It adds that Orion was the son of Thomas and Charlotte Anderson, and had nine brothers and sisters, and notes that he was buried at Potter's Field, "the burial ground for the poor and unknown".
-In 2019, WAMU reported that recent research by the Loudon County Freedom Center identified Anderson's actual birth year from old census records, and pointed out inaccuracies in contemporary newspaper reports.
+In 2019, WAMU reported that recent research by the Loudoun County Freedom Center identified Anderson's actual birth year from old census records, and pointed out inaccuracies in contemporary newspaper reports.
 According to Michelle Thomas of the Loudoun County NAACP, Anderson's age was exaggerated in some of those reports, which vilified him by claiming he was 19 or 20 years old.